claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 - The ones that stand in the corner and have no faces.
 - It seems they're sometimes called time out dolls and sometimes called corner dolls.
 [More here](https://twitter.com/1baronjennyson/status/1304465623444058113?).s=21

+## Where are all my good photos / pictures / images for talks / presentations?

+See TW-Stuff-Organising-Images-Workshops